Approved inspection station scheme

 AIS scheme information sheets

-The following information sheets provide information about the AIS scheme and how you can make an application to become an AIS, a nominee or approved examiner and other applications you may need to make during your accreditation.
+The following information sheets provide information about the AIS scheme and how to apply to be an AIS, nominee or approved examiner.
+Information sheets are also provided for other applications that may need to be made during the AIS approval or approved examiner accreditation period.
+If you have any questions about the information sheets, contact the AIS Administrator.

 Information sheet 1